nataliecje/SC1015-vehicle-analysis/README.md

 ## 3. Exploring `Response Variables` <br/>
 1. `claims` is a categorical boolean variable with **Yes** and **No** values indicating the presence or absence of a claim <br/>
 2. `cost` is a numerical variable representing the cost of an insurance claim <br/>

-Now, we will be taking a look at the relationships between each predictor variable and response variable to find better insights. <br/>
 <br/>